programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

     from spacy.matcher import PhraseMatcher, Matcher
     nlp = spacy.load("en_core_web_sm")

-### Step 4: Dictionary Setup
+#### Step 4: Dictionary Setup

 In order to extract meaningful words and patterns (phrases) from our AI licences, we need to remove noisy elements, in our case stopwords that are irrelevant to red flag terms and conditions.
 Although agreements may include more implicit undertones of risk, spaCy works through simple term and phrase matching, opposed to understanding broader language, which would require a processing out-of-scope for this lesson.
 Nonetheless, our extraction approach works well, due to AI licence agreements being relatively formulaic, with repeating clauses and structures.

-The following code displays our constructed dictionary, which begins with key terms and phrases found through a reading of the ESAC register, tool licence guidance, and in consultation with Fenlon.
-These terms and phrases are grouped into themes, alongside certain anticipated patterns.
-For instance, in *AI training* the term *train* is associated with *model*, *system*, *algorithm*, with *OP ?* adding a placeholder, whereby these terms will still be associated and stretched across a non-relevant word or set of words: picking up such phrases as *training **our** model*.
-These key terms, and those associated with them, are also made lowercase (to remove duplicates) and lemmatised (reducing words to their canonical root).
-Therefore, our first dictionary term and pattern would pick up, not including other variations:

-    AI algorithmic training
-    training our AI algorithm
-    Training our AI algorithms
-    to train the AI system
-    train the AI systems
+The following code establishes our dictionary of terms and phrases, based on those found through the ESAC register, tool licence guidance, and in consultation with Fenlon.

-For your own purposes, you can easily delete non-relevant dictionary entries, or add to any patterns, directly, however the current dictionary is in keeping with NLP syntax - especially bracketing.
+For your own purposes, you can easily delete non-relevant dictionary entries, or add to any patterns, directly within this code, however keep in mind that the current dictionary is in keeping with NLP syntax - especially bracketing and the use of commas.
+Therefore, the below provides a blank syntax scaffold to follow:

+    name_of_dictionary = {

+In our case, the following terms and phrases are grouped into themes, which outline the main data protection issues surrounding AI licensing, which copyright librarians assess.

+    "risk or AI_theme": {

+    "associated phrases": [
+        "phrase",
+        "phrase",
+        "phrase",
+        ],

+    "patterns": [

+        [

+It is best practice to lemmatise your terms, when needed, reducing words to their canonical root, for instance 'train' for 'training', this will add flexibility to your dictionary by accounting for variations -

+            {"LEMMA": "term"}, # include lemma if necessary, for instance train from training

+Though optional, *OP ?* adds a placeholder, to ensure that these terms are still associated and 'flagged', despite being stretched across a non-relevant word or set of words: picking up such phrases as *training **our** model* -

+            {"OP": "?"},
+            {"OP": "?"},

+The following line, again optional, makes the phrase or term lowercase, first as normalisation when exporting red flag hits, as well as factoring in sentence structure, with the term appearing lowercase if associated with the following terms -

+            {"LOWER": {"IN": ["model","system","algorithm"]}}

+Then end the dictionary rule with a ']' and comma, before beginning with another associated theme -

+        ],

+To close the dictionary, include the following -

+       },
+       }

+As a guide, we populate the scaffold.
+First of all, we group terms and phrases under the theme *AI training*, whereby user data or prompting feeds into the broader efficiencies of a tool.
+Through a thorough reading of ESAC agreements and the wider literature mentioned, we draw out key phrases associated with this risk.

+Our full dictionary is included as a *Programming Historian* asset (here), due to its considerable length.
+It serves as a useful guide, or even as a plugin dictionary, including themes of 'data retention', 'data ownership', 'security', 'copyright', 'accessibility', and 'liability', again included through practitioner consultation with Fenlon, and a review of wider AI copyright and licensing literature.

     red_flag_dict = {